 Medical Humanities presents the international conversation around medicine and its engagement with the humanities and arts, social sciences, health policy, medical education, patient experience and the public at large.
 Led by Dr Brandy Schillace, the journal publishes scholarly and critical articles on a broad range of topics.
 These include history of medicine, cultures of medicine, disability studies, gender and the body, communities in crisis, bioethics, and public health.

-Medical Humanities is co-owned by the Institute of Medical Ethics and BMJ.
+Medical Humanities is an official journal of the Institute of Medical Ethics.

 Rights and permissions

 BMJ is a founding member of COPE (the Committee on Publication Ethics), which provides a forum for publishers and Editors of scientific journals to discuss issues relating to the integrity of the work submitted to or published in their journals.

 The EQUATOR Network is an international initiative that seeks to improve the value of medical research literature by promoting accurate, transparent reporting of research studies.
 The BMJ Group is a sponsor of its activities.